What Micorrhiza is

-Still an insider tip among bio gardeners – the mycorrhiza fungi.
+Still, an insider tip among bio gardeners – the mycorrhiza fungi.
 They provide plants with nutrients and help them to grow larger roots.

 But what is a mycorrhiza fungus?

-Mycorrhiza is translated as “root of a fungus” Effectively it is a fungus which enters “life-community” symbiosis with its host plant.
+Mycorrhiza is translated as “root of a fungus” Effectively it is a fungus that enters “life-community” symbiosis with its host plant.
 The appearance of mycorrhizae is quite different in the different plant groups.
-Just as a fruit body is a special organ for the propagation of a fungus, the mycorrhiza is also an organ, which the fungus needs as its nutrient supplier.
+Just as a fruiting body is a special organ for the propagation of a fungus, the mycorrhiza is also an organ, which the fungus needs as its nutrient supplier.
 Here the plant also has a quite positive benefit and is in every way completely ecologically.